thatcat13/technologic/README.md

 (JUST SIGNED UP TO HACKER RANK)

-problems solves via freeCodeCamp as of 11:59am:
+problems solved via freeCodeCamp as of 11:59am:

 ![](progress1.jpg)